granthoechst/dynamic-paragraph/README.md

 total amount of white space at the ends of the lines.
 This "penalty" is the difference between the number of characters on a line and the character limit specified by the user.
 No line will ever exceed the character limit.

-To run the code, download the files into a directory (buffy.py and buffy.txt), and run:
+To run the code, download the files into a directory (paragraph.py and input.txt), and run:

-	python buffy.py [CHARACTER LIMIT (INT)]
+	python paragraph.py [CHARACTER LIMIT (INT)]

 This will print to the terminal an aesthetically formatted paragraph, and will also print out the total penalty across all lines.

-To alter the text being formatted, simply alter "buffy.txt" (that text file was hardcoded in for the purpose of the original assignment).
+To alter the text being formatted, simply alter "input.txt" (that text file was hardcoded in for the purpose of the original assignment).